Strategy11/formidable-forms/readme.txt

 * Fix: Allow the heading class and ids to stay for the sidebar form widget.
 The headings were missing a class and not the same as other headings in some themes.
 * Fix: If all form templates are deleted, keep the 'templates' nav item so new templates can still be created.
 * Fix: When creating a new form, don't include trashed form templates in the form template options
-* Fix: Remove outdated sslverify refererences
+* Fix: Remove outdated sslverify references
 * Fix: The sample form for the form styler didn't have a great layout when CSS grids were turned on

 = 3.02 =